 Learn more about the amazing people who keep Lynchburg Grows going and growing.

 Shelley Blades is Farm Manager and Executive Director.
 She oversees all aspects of the farm's operation as well as the organization as a whole.
 Her experience includes health promotion, working with people with disabilities, and managing urban agriculture.
-Shelley previously served as garden coordinator at the Harlem Children's Zone in New York, where she implemented seven school gardens and worked with teachers to integrate them with the schools' curriculum.
+Shelley previously served as garden coordinator at the Harlem Children's Zone in New York, where she implemented seven school gardens and worked with teachers to integrate them into the schools' curriculum.
 If she could have it her way, everyone would eat radishes rolled in butter and sprinkled with salt.